Questions About Insurance

 How do I follow up with my insurance company?

-To prepare for the call with your insurance provider have the following items available:
+To prepare for the call with your insurance company have the following items available:

 - Your insurance card

 - A copy of your EOB

 - Pen and paper to document your call

 Take the name of the person to whom you are talking.
 Ask the status of the claim.
 If paid, ask them who the check was made out to, the check number, date of the check and amount.
 Get the phone number of the person you are talking with.

 If the claim has not been paid, ask for the anticipated payment date.
 Ask if they have all the information to process the claim.
 If they need additional information, obtain a fax number.
 The fax number and a contact person are very useful for the Customer Service Department.

 Once you have the information you need from the insurance company, contact Lancaster General Hospital’s Customer Service department at 717-544-4953 or 800-647-4419 to provide the information you have gathered.